cbos/cbos.github.io/content/posts/20231124-blog-observability-with-grafana-faro/index.md

   - Tempo
   - Hugo
 ---
-If you use [Hugo](https://gohugo.io/) to create a blog or website, as I do, and you use [GitHub Pages](https://pages.github.com/) to host the blog, it is hard to get observability signals in your usual observability stack.
+If you use [Hugo](https://gohugo.io/) to create a blog or website, as I do, and you use [GitHub Pages](https://pages.github.com/) to host the blog, it's hard to get observability signals in your usual observability stack.
 I have been using Grafana, Loki, Tempo and Prometheus for a long time, so using this stack makes sense to me.
 You can use Google Analytics with Hugo, but I don't like third party cookies.
 If you search for `Google Analytics' and `GDPR' you will find quite a few articles about the concerns that exist on this topic.
 But even apart from that, I like to see what I can get into the observability stack that I know.